digital-canvas/cw-docs/how-to-guides/setup-stripe-payments.md

 In order to assist Diner Website development team will need limited access to your stripe account.

-We need this access to configure Stripe integration, help with stripe support, or configure the stripe accont correctly.
+We need this access to configure Stripe integration, help with stripe support, or configure the stripe account correctly.

 To provide our development and support team with access:

-1. Login to Stripe
+1. Log into Stripe
-2. On Left menu click on Settings at the bottom of the menu
+2. On the Left menu click on Settings at the bottom of the menu
-3. Scroll to the bottom of the setting page and under “Busines Settings” click on the link “Team” under the heading Team and security
+3. Scroll to the bottom of the setting page and under “Business Settings” click on the link “Team” under the heading Team and security
 4. On the Team page click on the button in the top right [+ New member]
 5. Enter the email address developer@dinerwebsites.com and select the “Developer” level of access, then click invite.